sileshn/ManjaroWSL2/README.md

 Exe filename is using to the instance name to register.
 If you rename it you can register with a diffrent name and have multiple installs.

-## Important
+## (Option)
-If the default version of WSL is 1, convert it with the following command.
+If you want to use WSL2, convert it with the following command.
 ```dos
 wsl --set-version Fedora 2
 ```